The use of birth control devices has grown in popularity in recent years, owing to their effectiveness and ease of access.

 Does the IUD Cause Acne, or does Mirena Cause Acne?

 The IUD can cause acne, but it is not likely.
 Mirena is the only hormonal IUD that contains progestin which may worsen pre-existing acne or even produce new breakouts.
+It is also worth noting that emergency contraceptive medication also contains a high dose of progestin, which can also trigger acne breakouts.

 In addition, acne might be caused by inflammation around your hair follicles due to high levels of prostaglandins.
 This will change hormone production and decrease sebum production in women who are prone to both conditions.